matthouk/04-Stu_Group_Case_Study/README.md

 Weaknesses:
 + No government backing to JPM Coin which we all take for granted in the banking system
 + Business culture: It was only a few years ago where their CEO said that any employee caught trading cryptocurrencies would be fired.
++ JPM Coin is available only to JPM account holders and can only be redemmed within the institution.

 **What is the prognosis for this company?
 Where do they expect to be in the future?**